pgroves95/parking-pals/README.md

 * Toasts

 ### Walkthrough
 When you arrive at the landing page you are free to explore driveways by location, however if you attempt to reserve a driveway without being logged in you will quickly be rerouted to our login page.
 Not a registered user?
-Dont worry sign up is a breeze, after inputting a few details you can head back to finish booking!
+Dont worry!
+Sign up is a breeze, after inputting a few details you can head back to finish booking!
 After booking don't forget to check out your profile page where your upcoming reservations will be easily accessible.

 ### Future Development
 * Host Platform